 Coercive control became an offence on 29 December in 2015.
-Thus, it is only applied to coercive behavior that happened after this date.
-No claims of coercive behavior, before 29th December 2015 is accepted.
-Also, if your partner started controlling you in a mentally abusive manner before 29 December 2015 and continued doing so after this date too, then he can be charged for the behavior after the stated date.
-His behavior before 29 December 2015 is not chargeable but it can be a definite proof for showcasing his personality and negative aspect.
+Thus, it is only applied to coercive behaviour that happened after this date.
+No claims of coercive behaviour, before 29th December 2015 is accepted.
+Also, if your partner started controlling you in a mentally abusive manner before 29 December 2015 and continued doing so after this date too, then he can be charged for the behaviour after the stated date.
+His behaviour before 29 December 2015 is not chargeable but it can be a definite proof for showcasing his personality and negative aspect.

 Is Coercive Control Common?

 Coercive control is getting common these days due to insecurities in relationships these days.
 Insecurity and fear of losing someone boosts coercive control between partners.
 The best way to put a halt to it is to step outside any relationship that makes you feel like you are being controlled and is not letting you live at your fullest.
 Don’t accept disrespect and control thinking that it is love because it is not.